ayerun/Pdialyte_Effects_Pedal/README.md

 # Pdialyte Effects Pedal
 ### Author: Arun Kumar
 * Software and hardware design for a sound effect pedal with user created effects.
-See this post for more information.
+See <a href="https://ayerun.github.io/Portfolio/Pdialyte.html" target="_blank">this portfolio post</a> for more information.

 #### Jetson Nano Setup
 1. Install Dependencies